Paul McCartney

 Velvet Android

 It's credited as a Wings hit.
-Chart books (like the Guinness British Hit Singles series) tend to group McCartney's solo and Wings stuff together, as the billing of his '70s stuff tended to be a bit fluid – 'Paul McCartney', 'Wings', 'Paul McCartney & Wings'.
-On this site, though, the OCC have treated them as separate acts and hence the stuff credited purely as Wings will be on a separate artist page.
+Chart books (like the Guinness British Hit Singles series) traditionally grouped it all together under the same entry as McCartney's solo hits, as the billing of his '70s stuff tended to be a bit fluid – "Paul McCartney" » "Paul McCartney & Wings" » "Wings".
+On this site, though, the OCC have treated them as separate acts and hence the stuff credited purely as Wings (like Mull of Kintyre, Hi Hi Hi, My Love, Listen to What the Man Said, Silly Love Songs, Let 'Em In, most of their albums) only appears on their separate artist page.

 avatar